Sniffy2019/Deep-State-weekender/README.md

 The two images are of freestock festival/gig events and the contrast is to depict the outdoor and indoor selection of a 3 day festival.
 The footer is taken from the code institute CV design and modified to allow the user to select either payment or follow other festival goers.
 There is also a map which pinpoints onto the O2 Arena.
 The user can take down the address, or zoom in or out to see where the event is taking place.
+The playlist mimics the flyer design and the playlist is a music selector depicting some of the artists and a song the user may recognise.

 <a name="Font"></a>
 ### font styles used